-- In exceptional cases and after careful consideration of the interests involved, the Board of Examiners and/or the dean/ SBE Board may ask the UM's Executive Board to terminate or, as the case may be, refuse the enrolment of a participant in a programme if that participant, through their behaviour or opinions ventured, has demonstrated unsuitability for the practice of one or more professions for which the participant is trained by the programme, or, as the case may be, for the practical preparation for the practice of the profession.
-The dean/ SBE Board, the Board of Examiners, and the UM's Executive Board will reach a decision in accordance with the Iudicium Abeundi Protocol adopted by the Dutch Federation of University Medical Centres on 1 November 2010. - 2.
+- 1. In exceptional cases and after careful consideration of the interests involved, the Board of Examiners and/or the dean/ SBE Board may ask the UM's Executive Board to terminate or, as the case may be, refuse the enrolment of a student in a programme if that student, through their behaviour or opinions ventured, has demonstrated unsuitability for the practice of one or more professions for which the student is trained by the programme, or, as the case may be, for the practical preparation for the practice of the profession.

+The dean/ SBE Board, the Board of Examiners, and the UM's Executive Board will reach a decision in accordance with the Iudicium Abeundi Protocol adopted by the Dutch Federation of - 2.
 The relevant clauses of Maastricht University's Enrolment Provisions apply.